irisoulenx/IRIENX-CODE/README.md

 # ![](res/logo.jpg) Riley Code

-Riley-Code is a code editor backend.
+An open source and free lightweight code editor.

 ---

 ### How to build

-Riley-Code is using  latest stable **Rust** language and some lib written by **C++**.
+Riley Code is using  latest stable **Rust** language and some lib written by **C++**.
 And you can build this project at the root directory of it.

 ```
 $ cargo build